jagadeesh29/Python_programs/README.md

 9. Given a number, find the next prime number (if 8 is the input, the function should return 11.
 If 11 is input, it should return 13)

 10. Given a number, find the prime number that comes first when we count backwards. (if 11 is input, it should return 7.
 If 9 is inputs, it should return 7)

+14. Given a string, find the length of the string and print it to the console